react-navigation/react-navigation.github.io/versioned_docs/version-5.x/deep-linking.md

 }
 ```

-The reason that is necessary to use `Expo.Linking.makeUrl` is that the scheme will differ depending on whether you're in the client app or in a standalone app.
+The reason that is necessary to use `Linking.makeUrl` is that the scheme will differ depending on whether you're in the client app or in a standalone app.

 ### Universal Links